Completion guarantee

-In filmmaking, a completion guarantee (sometimes referred to as a completion bond) is a form of insurance offered by a completion guarantor company (in return for a percentage fee based on the budget) that is often used in independently financed films to guarantee that the producer will complete and deliver the film (based on an agreed script, cast and budget) to the distributor(s) thereby triggering the payment of minimum distribution guarantees to the producer (but received by the bank/investor who has cash flowed the guarantee (at a discount) to the producer to trigger production).
+In filmmaking, a completion guarantee, sometimes referred to as a completion bond, is a form of insurance offered by a completion guarantor company in return for a percentage fee based on the budget.
+It is often used in independently financed films to guarantee that the producer will complete and deliver the film (based on an agreed script, cast and budget) to the distributor(s) thereby triggering the payment of minimum distribution guarantees to the producer.
+The money is received by the bank/investor who has cash flowed the guarantee, at a discount, to the producer to trigger production.